Israel agrees to daily 4-hour humanitarian pauses in northern Gaza fighting

 Israeli Prime Minister Benjamin Netanyahu had said he might be open to "little pauses" in the fighting for humanitarian reasons, but has dismissed the idea of a ceasefire.

+- Negotiations said to be underway for 3-day humanitarian cease-fire in Gaza to let aid in, hostages out

-President Biden told reporters Thursday morning that he has asked Netanyahu for a pause even longer than three days for the release of hostages.
+President Biden told reporters Thursday morning that he has asked Netanyahu for a pause even longer than three days for hostage negotiations.

-Israel has been under pressure to improve humanitarian conditions for Palestinian civilians in Gaza.
+Israel has been under pressure to improve humanitarian conditions for Palestinian civilians in Gaza, where a severe water shortage, overcrowded shelters and a lack of medical supplies have plunged civilians into crisis.

+- Israel says these photos show how Hamas places weapons in and near U.N. facilities in Gaza, including schools

 — Sara Cook and Camilla Schick contributed to this report